pingcap/docs/br/br-use-overview.md

 TiDB supports full backup and restore using SQL statements:

-- [`BACKUP`](/sql-statements/sql-statement-backup.md): To back up full snapshot data.
+- [`BACKUP`](/sql-statements/sql-statement-backup.md): backs up full snapshot data.
-- [`RESTORE`](/sql-statements/sql-statement-restore.md): To restore snapshot backup data.
+- [`RESTORE`](/sql-statements/sql-statement-restore.md): restores snapshot backup data.
-- [`SHOW BACKUPS|RESTORES`](/sql-statements/sql-statement-show-backups.md): To view the backup and restore progress.
+- [`SHOW BACKUPS|RESTORES`](/sql-statements/sql-statement-show-backups.md): views the backup and restore progress.

 ### Use TiDB Operator on Kubernetes

-In a Kubernetes environment, you can use TiDB Operator to back up TiDB cluster data to Amazon S3, GCS, or Azure Blob Storage, and restore data from the backup data in such systems.
+On Kubernetes, you can use TiDB Operator to back up TiDB cluster data to Amazon S3, GCS, or Azure Blob Storage, and restore data from the backup data in such systems.
 For details, see [Back Up and Restore Data Using TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/stable/backup-restore-overview).

 ## See also